Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us1080/README.md

 -   The user should be prevented from submitting the form if anything other than an integer is entered.
 -   The user interface must effectively present the buildings along with their respective specifications and details.

+### 4.1 Outcomes

+The user story has been successfully implemented, adhering to all the specified criteria.
+Additionally, a value check has been implemented in the UI, turning input boxes red when invalid values are entered.
+The UI also includes functionality to filter the generated buildings by name and description.

 ## 5. Dependencies

 This user case relies on [US180](../us180), which exposes the GET route of the backend API along with the required query string parameters: